14 tarragon companion plants and what you should avoid

 Beetroots, celebrated for their earthy sweetness and nutrient-rich composition, thrive amidst fertile soil and ample sunlight.
 They prefer well-drained earth with a pH range of 6.0 to 7.0, ensuring optimal growth and development.
 Regular watering and loose soil encourage healthy root formation and vibrant foliage.

-Planting these plants next to tarragon have huge negative effects on the development of your plant.
+Planting these plants next to tarragon has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your tarragon.
 Because of these negative effects, we don’t recomment growing the plants below next to your tarragon.

 Dill